txt/ase23/docs/intro.md

 <img align = right width=500 src="https://i.pinimg.com/originals/2c/97/b4/2c97b421c756a19468b58546202160e1.jpg">

-"Computers are useless...
+"Computers are useless ...
+...
 They can only give you answers."
 - Pablo Picasso[^0]

 Welcome to the next era of software engineering: